• My sketches are now being posted to my sister site,

 6×8″, Golden Fluid Acrylics on archival museum board (frame like an oil painting)

 $165.00 plus $10 shipping and insurance within the Continental United States.
+For local sales, shipping charge will be allocated to NYS Sales Tax.
 Please email me at JamieWG@aol.com for International purchases or with any questions.

 This painting was done on location on the cliff of the former site of the Catskill Mountain House on South Mountain.
 On a clear day, the view overlooks 60 miles of the Hudson River and a vista that extends all the way to Massachusetts.
 However, on this day, we were treated to a spectacular display of atmospheric clouds both below and above us, with occasional peeks through to farmland below and glimpses of the river.
 I love revisiting this location.
 It always has something special and new to offer.
 I guess that’s why Thomas Cole and Frederic Church kept coming back here too!